mdlinville/cv/README.md

 features and options, software workflows, and localization.
 My broad and deep experience allows me to dive in and make meaningful contributions.

-In August 2020, I began a sabbatical which is ongoing.
-During this time, I’ve been serving my local community in two different roles, as a production baker and as a deli worker.
-It’s been fun and gratifying, and I’m now ready for my next technical writing role.
+From August 2020 - April 2021, I was on sabbatical.
+During this time, I served my local community in two different roles, as a production baker and as a deli worker.
+It was fun and gratifying.

 ### Formal experience

+#### **Staff Technical Writer** - Databricks, San Francisco, CA APR 2021 - PRESENT
+- Document tasks related to administration, security, and networking

 #### **Senior Technical Writer**​ — Google, San Francisco, CA FEB 2018 - AUG 2020
 - Document software for several Google Cloud services, including: